ToxicFrog/doom-mods/gun-bonsai/README.md

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.

-### Indestructable *(Player only, max 4 levels)*

-**Note:** this requires the mod [Indestructable](../indestructable/) to be installed, or it will not appear in the upgrade pool.
-See the Mod Compatibility section for required settings.

-Gives you extra lives that are automatically expended when you receive lethal damage, restoring some health and temporarily making you invulnerable.
-Each level reduces the amount of damage you need to take to earn an extra life and increases the maximum number you can carry.

-### Juggler (*Player only, max 1 level)*

-Weapon switching is instantaneous, or nearly so.
-Note that this does not affect reload speed or rate of fire.

 ### Piercing Shots *(Projectile only)*

 Shots go through enemies (but not walls).
 Each level allows shots to go through one additional enemy.
 Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus.

-### Scavenge Blood *(Player only)*

-When killed, enemies drop a health bonus worth 1% of their max health.

-### Scavenge Lead *(Player only)*

-When killed, enemies drop a random ammo item usable by one of your weapons.
-If you have multiple weapons that share an ammo type, you're more likely to get ammo of that type.

-### Scavenge Steel *(Player only)*

-When killed, enemies drop an armour bonus worth 2% of their max health.

 ### Shield *(Melee only, max two levels)*